 An internal cyber risk comes from within your organization.
 This type of cyber risk is often the result of poor training and a lack of understanding of cybersecurity protocols.
-For example, an internal cyber risk could be that an employee accidentally shares a login via email.
+For example, an internal cyber risk could be an employee accidentally sharing a login via email.

 There are many external cyber risks for you to be aware of.
 They include:

 - Malware.
-Malware is an unwanted program that installs itself in a system and causes abnormal behavior.
+Malware is an unwanted program installed in a system that causes abnormal behavior.
 The Trojan virus is a famous piece of malware you may have heard of.

 - Ransomware.
-This is a type of malware that locks a user out of his or her account or services until the attacker is paid a fee.
+This malware locks users out of their accounts or services until the attacker is paid a fee.

 - DDoS.
 “Distributed denial-of-service” attacks occur when the attacker bombards the victim’s servers with bogus requests for service, which blocks legitimate requests from coming through.
 The server remains frozen until the attacker’s demands are met.

 - SQL injection.
 This is when cyberattackers manipulate the SQL queries, or strings of code sent to servers, to gain access to information that shouldn’t be available.